 WHERE TO FIND US

 Saltee Ferry departure point is at the top of the harbour in Kilmore Quay beside the boat launching slip.
 It is a yellow gate signposted ” Saltee Ferry”.
-If the gate is open, proceed down the gangway to the boat.
+Proceed down the gangway to the boat if the gate is open.
 If the gate is closed, please wait here for the boat captain to arrive.

-If arriving by bus, the bus stop is beside the boat launching slip.
-If arrving by car, there is ample free car parking adjacent to the harbour.
+Arriving by bus, the bus stop is beside the boat launching slip.
+If travelling by car, you will find ample free car parking adjacent to the harbour.

 GOOD TO KNOW

 There are no facilities on the island and there is no shelter from the elements.
-Please bring suitable clothing for the weather on the day.
+Make sure to bring suitable clothing for the weather on the day.